tsdb — The DOTSV Database Runner

 Suitable for piping into shell processing or as the basis for generating a new action file.

-tsdb defines three named input and output formats, all sharing the same UTF-8 plain-text conventions as DOTSV:
+tsdb defines seven named input and output formats, all sharing the same UTF-8 plain-text conventions as DOTSV:

 Format Extension Full name Role Created by